Google Cloud has two services for storing and managing container images:

 Registry names as URLs

-user who has permission to access the registry.
-See above for how to construct
+user who has permission to access the registry host can use links to view any

-For example, the following URLs link to public registries in GCP Console:
+For example, the following URLs link to public registries in Google Cloud console:

 Container image formats